R-Saunders/reading-notes/README.md

 ## **A growth mindset**

-A growth mindset is about always learning and expanding your mind.
+A growth mindset is very important to adopt when working in a the world of development, it is about always learning and expanding your mind.
 To quote *Steve Haffenden*;

 > It can open pathways to more creativity and possibility, and enable the setting of higher goals and more achievement.